 Who am I exactly?
-It's a question with many answers of varying accuracy.
+It's a question with many answers.

 The Business Answer #

-I'm a front-end developer working at AgileSix and living in New Haven.
-My focuses are CSS, JavaScript, and web accessibility.
+I'm a front-end developer working at AgileSix and living in Connecticut.
+My focuses are CSS, JavaScript, web accessibility, and front-end architecture.

-In my free time I enjoy reading, boxing, making things at MakeHaven, casual gaming, and pondering the philosophical.
+In my free time I enjoy reading, crafting, television, casual gaming, and pondering the philosophical.

 The Personal Answer #